 While the modern Olympic Games go back to 1896, the ancient Olympic Games reach back as far as 776 B.C. and beyond.
-While historians hang the beginning on that date, it seems the Games had been going on for several centuries prior to the 8th century B.C.
-Held originally in Olympia, Greece — a sister city of my town of Colorado Springs, the home of the U.S. Olympic Training Center — the games were dedicated to Zeus, father of the Olympian gods and the site was one of the most important religious centers in Greece.
+Though historians hang the beginning on that date, it seems the Games had been going on for several centuries before the 8th century B.C.
+Held originally in Olympia, Greece — a sister city of my town of Colorado Springs, the home of the U.S. Olympic Training Center — the games were dedicated to Zeus, father of the Olympian gods, and the site was one of the most important religious centers in Greece.

 The ancient Games were more religious in nature than sporting.
-For five days during the first full moon in August there was religious worship, including the sacrifice of hundreds of oxen, grand processions, temple adornment and banquets to honor the gods.
+For five days during the first full moon in August, religious worship included the sacrifice of hundreds of oxen, grand processions, temple adornment, and banquets to honor the Olympian gods.
 Over time, this changed as commerce took an increasingly larger part along with the greater emphasis on athletic competitions.

 “…in the XXth year of the YYth Olympiad, when ZZ was the victor in the foot race.”